Frequently Asked Questions

 Q: How much do you charge?
 How do you set your fees?

 A: Like most researchers, I charge by the hour.
-The typical fee for a genealogist is anywhere from $50 to $200 per hour.
-However, I am in the process of building my portfolio, so I currently charge only $25 per hour.
+I currently charge $35 per hour.
 If I am unable to find any information for you in the first hour, your deposit will be returned and you will not be charged for my time.

 Q: Do you take credit cards?

 A: I don't, sorry.
-I DO take PayPal, as well as personal checks.
+I do take PayPal, Venmo, and Apple Pay, as well as personal checks.

 Q: What about photo restoration?